-Step Action

-1 Highlight a Class, and display its 'Properties' dialog.

-2 Select the 'Details' tab.
+Step Action 1 Highlight a Class, and display its 'Properties' dialog (right-click on the Class and select the 'Properties Properties option).
+2 Select the 'Details' tab on the lower right of the dialog.
 3 Select the 'Is Active' checkbox.
 4 Click on the OK button to save the changes.